lionel-lints/1-800-happy-birthday/README.md

 Pagination is automatically implemented on any site with more than 10 posts.
 This makes back + next buttons available on the homepage of your site for navigating between different pages of posts.

-### Default classes

-- `.attachments`: placed on attachment-type fields
-- `.field-name`: placed on the element containing the name of each field; by default, field names are hidden
-- `.field-value`: placed on the element containing the value of each field
-- `.row-link`: placed on each row on the homepage
-- `.row`: placed on each row
-- `.header`: placed on the header
-- `.index-page` placed on an element that wraps the homepage
-- `.nav-button` placed on back/next navigation buttons

-Using a combination of the classes defined by your table's fields and these default classes, you should be able to accomplish just about any styling needs you have.

 ### Favicon

 You can include a [favicon](https://wikipedia.org/Favicon) for your website by putting a `favicon.ico` image file in the `/custom` directory.
 It must conform to favicon specifications, meaning it should be a `.ico` file and should be 16x16 or 32x32 pixels in size.